-Understanding the physical basis of CISS \cite{Naaman2015} continues to be a challenge.
-Nevertheless, minimal models for the spin-polarization mechanism has helped pave the way in exploring scenarios, first at a bare bones model scale to then follow by an analytical tight binding approach.
-These involve a first order approximation to the orbitals and couplings involved and then proceed to a detailed understanding including realistic features of the actual molecular structures involved.
-The history of theoretical approaches to CISS started trying to explain experiments of point chiral molecules in gas phase \cite{Farago1981, Blum1989}.
-The theory recognized spin polarization as a single molecule effect where the spin-active coupling is the SOC between the scattered electron and the nuclear potential \cite{Blum1989}.
-The theory based on symmetry considerations and geometry of the target-molecule system, agreed well with experiments \cite{Joachim1995} but it was a very small effect where polarization asymmetry was $\sim 10^{-4}$.
-It was then a tantalizing surprise when Ray \textit{et al}.\ \cite{Ray1999} reported a much larger effect in chiral self-assembled monolayers (SAMs) of aminoacids.
-Once more minimal models were proposed using the Born series\cite{Yeganeh2009}.
-A model of double scattering of single molecules, surmising a SO coupling arising from C, N, O atoms produced a chirality dependent polarization of a few percent.
-One of the most striking predictions of the theory was the existence of energy windows for the optimal action of the SO coupling\cite{Vladimiro2012} that was later corroborated by Rosenberg \textit{et al}.\ \cite{Vladimiro2013}.
-Additional more sensitive experiments on DNA SAMs\cite{Goehler2011} showed extraordinary electron polarizations leaving the theory underestimating the CISS effect by a factor of 10.
-No further improvements of the theory in this regime have taken place as far as we know.
-Further experimental progress\cite{Xie2011} allowed for single molecule measurements, and simple tight-binding minimal models were proposed\cite{Cuniberti2012, Guo2012} assuming quantum coherence and a large SO coupling as an adjustable parameter to fit the large polarization reported experimentally.
-A further step to include geometrical arrangement of the orbitals and atomic source for the SO coupling was taken in\cite{Medina2016}, using an analytical Slater-Koster approach that identified the transport SO coupling as a first order effect in the helical geometry.
-Such a spin-coupling goes to zero in non-chiral geometries and obey time reversal symmetry with eigenfunctions coming in Kramer pairs.\cite{Bardarson2008} An important ingredient of the minimal model was to include the problem of the electron bearing orbital filling in determining the energy dispersion of the model.
-The mechanism for spin-polarization in the presence of bias is connected to the fact that time-reversal symmetry is broken and a spin direction is preferred corresponding to one of the helicity eigenstates of the Hamiltonian\cite{Medina2016,Vladimiro2012}.
+Theoretical approaches to CISS began with attempts to explain experiments of chiral molecules in the gas phase \cite{Farago1981, Blum1989}.
+The theory recognized spin polarization as a single--molecule effect, where the spin-active coupling is the SO coupling between the scattered electron and the nuclear potential \cite{Blum1989}.
+The theory was based on symmetry considerations and geometry of the target-molecule system and agreed well with experiments,\cite{Mayer1995} but the effect was very small: the polarization asymmetry was only ${\sim}10^{-4}$.
+It was then a tantalizing surprise when Ray \textit{et al}.\ \cite{Ray1999} reported a much larger effect in chiral self-assembled monolayers (SAMs) of amino acids.
+Minimal models using the Born series were proposed to explain this much larger effect\cite{Yeganeh2009}.
+A model of double scattering of single molecules, hypothesizing a SO coupling arising from C, N, and O atoms, produced chirality-dependent spin polarizations of a few percent.
+One of the most striking predictions of the theory was the existence of energy windows for optimal action of the SO coupling,\cite{Vladimiro2015} which was later corroborated by Rosenberg \textit{et al}.\ \cite{Vladimiro2013}.
+More sensitive experiments on DNA SAMs\cite{Goehler2011} showed extraordinary electron polarizations, so the theory underestimating the CISS effect by a factor of 10.
+No further improvements of the theory in this regime have been realized.